 LabCorp IT Security Information

-As part of our in-depth and ongoing investigation into this incident, LabCorp has engaged outside security experts and is working with authorities, including law enforcement.
-The investigation has found no evidence of theft or misuse of customer or patient data.
+As part of our in-depth investigation into this incident, LabCorp engaged outside security experts and worked with authorities, including law enforcement.
+Based on that investigation, we provide the following updated information as of today:

 There is no evidence that any LabCorp data was removed from our systems.
 We have carefully and thoroughly analyzed the ransomware virus, and we have determined that it could not and did not transmit LabCorp data outside of our systems.
 Thus, we are confident that no customer or patient data was acquired, exfiltrated, or stolen from the LabCorp network by this ransomware.